Korchy/blender_create_toolbar_icon/README.md

 Usage
 -
-Copy the .py script to Blender TextEdotor and execute it.
+Open the create_toolbar_icon.py script in Blender TextEdotor and execute it.

 More info
 -